bitonic-cjp/bl4p-client/BUGS.md

 It should be less than the BL4P lock time.

+### 20. BL4P server connection absence is not handled well
+In case of connection issues, new payments should not be attempted, and in the case of ongoing payments, the user should be alarmed.

 ## Sub-optimal trading (within limits specified in orders)

 ### 7. All orders are immediately active